gomorpheus/morpheus-docs/release_notes/current.rst

 - `User Data` field on images and clouds now supports YAML
 - Kubernetes clusters can now be created in ``Infrastructure > Clusters > +ADD CLUSTER``
 - Kubernetes blueprints can now be created in ``Provisioning > Blueprints``
-- Azure networks sync as subnets.
-Previously, subnets were synced as individual networks
-- Network subnets can now be selected from the `Networks` dropdown list when provisioning an instance
-- Updates to Morpheus API and CLI to handle management of Kubernetes cluster namespaces
-- Updates to Morpheus API and CLI to handle management of Kubernetes and Docker cluster workers
-- Updates to Morpheus API and CLI related to network domain record management
-- Updates to Morpheus API and CLI related to network pool IP management
 - Metadata is now synced to vCenter to set tags on VMs.
 Existing tags are also inventoried into Morpheus as Metadata

 Fixes